Vegetarian oyster sauce for the discerning greenie.

 Slow and steady wins the culinary race this winter, as we create hearty Asian stews, curries and braises.
 To help you get the most delicious results for your slow-cooked Asian recipes, follow this handy guide for the best cuts of meat.
 As a bonus, these secondary cuts are often cheaper, too.

-Leave the fillet steaks at the butcher: when it comes to slow-cooked beef recipes, you want a more robust cut, such as beef short ribs, chuck, or cheeks.
-Whereas a lean cut, like a steak, will become dry and tough after hours on the stove, secondary, hand-working cuts of beef will become more tender the longer you cook them.
+Leave the fillet steaks at the butcher.
+When it comes to slow-cooked beef recipes, you want a more robust cut, such as beef short ribs, chuck, or cheeks.
+Whereas a lean cut, like a steak, will become dry and tough after hours on the stove, secondary, hard-working cuts of beef will become more tender the longer you cook them.
 Look for pieces of meat that are on the bone or marbled.

 Like beef, the best cuts of lamb for slow-cooking are those parts of the animal that have had to do the most work.
 Lamb shanks are particularly luscious, and require hours of cooking time to become rich and tender.
 Also shop for chump or forequarter chops, or any other cut of lamb on the bone.